Dr. John M. Giggie

 - New South

-- “The Mississippi River and the Transformation of Black Religion, 1865-1920,” in Michael Pasquier, ed., Gods of the River: The Mississippi River and American Religion (Bloomington, IN: Indiana University Press, 2011).
+- “The Mississippi River and the Transformation of Black Religion, 1865-1920,” in Gods of the River: The Mississippi River and American Religion, ed.
+Michael Pasquier (Bloomington, IN: Indiana University Press, 2011).

-- “Buying and Selling with God: African American Religion, Race Records, and the Emerging Culture of Mass Consumption,” in Fitz Brundage, ed., Beyond Blackface (Chapel Hill, NC: The University of North Carolina Press, forthcoming, 2011).
+- “Buying and Selling with God: African American Religion, Race Records, and the Emerging Culture of Mass Consumption,” in Beyond Blackface: African Americans and the Creation of American Popular Culture, 1890-1930, ed.
+W. Fitzhugh Brundage (Chapel Hill, NC: The University of North Carolina Press, 2011).

-- “African American Religion: The Colonial Era,” in Charles Lippy and Peter Williams, eds., The Encyclopedia of American Religion (Washington, D.C.: Congressional Quarterly Press, 2010).
+- “African American Religion: The Colonial Era,” in The Encyclopedia of American Religion, eds.
+Charles Lippy and Peter Williams (Washington, D.C.: Congressional Quarterly Press, 2010).

 - After Redemption: Jim Crow and the Transformation of African American Religion in the Delta, 1875-1915 (New York: Oxford University Press, 2008).

-- Faith in the Market: Religion and Rise of Urban Commercial Culture, editor, with Diane Winston, (New Brunswick, NJ: Rutguers University Press, 2002).
+- Faith in the Market: Religion and Rise of Urban Commercial Culture, eds.
+Diane Winston and John M. Giggie (New Brunswick, NJ: Rutguers University Press, 2002).

 - “‘Disband Him From the Church’: African Americans and the Spiritual Politics of Disfranchisement in Post-Reconstruction Arkansas,” Arkansas Historical Quarterly 60 (Fall 2001): 245-64.